Using Rainmeter for a Minimal Desktop Setup

 Step 5: Set the wallpaper as your desktop background

-Step 6: Install rainmeter
+Step 6: Install Rainmeter

-After you downloaded our zip file from dropbox through this link, go into the Rainmeter installer folder and install rain meter.
+After you downloaded our zip file from Dropbox through this link, go into the Rainmeter installer folder and install Rainmeter.

 Click the download button to download.